 ADHD is so commonly under-diagnosed in adults, it’s believed that a mere 20% of those affected actually realize they have it.
 Untreated ADHD in adults may lead to other mental health issues like anxiety, depression, poor self-esteem, mood instability, and substance abuse.
 ADHD in adults might have been overlooked during childhood because its subtler “internal” signs, like shyness, daydreaming, or forgetfulness, are easily missed.
 Subtle signs of adult ADHD can be overlooked by clinicians without specialized training, especially in adults who have compensated for their condition.

 Marki’s assessment will include identifying any possible differential diagnoses.
-Given the symptom overlap between ADHD, ASD, and conditions like Bipolar Disorder, Borderline Personality Disorder, Obsessive-Compulsive Disorder, Generalized Anxiety Disorder, Major Depressive Disorder, and Post-Traumatic Stress Disorder, obtaining the most accurate diagnosis is my priority.
+Given the symptom overlap between ADHD, Autism, and conditions like Bipolar Disorder, Borderline Personality Disorder, Obsessive-Compulsive Disorder, Generalized Anxiety Disorder, Major Depressive Disorder, and Post-Traumatic Stress Disorder, obtaining the most accurate diagnosis is my priority.

 *What is NOT included in the assessment: Marki is not a Psychiatrist and will not be conducting IQ Tests, offering medication suggestions or medication management, or offering eligibility for Medicaid/Medicare/Disability.